Sameerbeedi/Weather-Forecasting-Application-using-OpenweatherAPI/README.md

 Instructions for running the application:

 1. Server
-	-Run the server.py program to start the server\n -Ensure that the necessary SSL files are in the server pc and the correct path is in the program.
+	-Run the server.py program to start the server -Ensure that the necessary SSL files are in the server pc and the correct path is in the program.
 	-The server is now listening for connections on 'localhost' and port 12000.
 If you want to change the port, make sure that the client is connected to the same port.
 	-Ensure that the server pc has an active internet connection to fetch weather data from the API